rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default withRouter(Navigation);
 {{< /highlight >}}

-The Input component is a slightly styled input element which can be defined in *src/Input/index.js* as its own component.
+The Input component is a slightly styled input element that is defined in *src/Input/index.js* as its own component.

 {{< highlight javascript >}}
 import React from 'react';